Tutorial¶

 , device

-, and the potential energy of NaCl predicted by the MLIP should be defined, ensuring that calculations can be performed:
+, and the potential energy of a structure predicted by the MLIP should be defined,

 Adding a new Observable¶